huggingface/diffusers/docs/source/en/using-diffusers/schedulers.md

 </p>

-At the time of November 15th, 2022 [`DPMSolverMultistepScheduler`] gives arguably the best speed/quality trade-off and can be run with as little as 20 steps.
+[`DPMSolverMultistepScheduler`] gives a reasonable speed/quality trade-off and can be run with as little as 20 steps.

 ```python
 from diffusers import DPMSolverMultistepScheduler